ericpre/hyperspy/doc/user_guide/axes.rst

-The ``convert_units`` method of the :py:class:`~.axes.AxesManager` converts units, which by default (no parameters provided) converts all axis units to an optimal units to avoid using too large or small number.
+The ``convert_units`` method of the :py:class:`~.axes.AxesManager` converts units, which by default (no parameters provided) converts all axis units to an optimal unit to avoid using too large or small numbers.

-Each axis can also be converted individually using the ``convert_to_units`` method of the :py:class:`~.axes.DataAxis`:
+Each axis can also be converted individually using the ``convert_to_units`` method of the :py:class:`~.axes.LinearDataAxis`:

 .. code-block:: python